andreihar/memory-lane/README.md

 The order in which question sets are presented to the user upon starting the quiz is determined by Spaced repetition learning technique.
 This technique presents question sets that were erroneously recognised in past iterations based on the quiz's outcomes, giving the user extra opportunities to become familiar with the object of the question sets.
 The feature is implemented by storing weights for each item on the database and recalculating them during the process of completing the quiz.

 The user can view a pie chart that shows which question sets they recognise best.
-The [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) library was used to implement the Analysis feature.
+The [MPAndroidChart][androidchart] library was used to implement the Analysis feature.

 <p align="center">
 <img src="readme/analysis.jpg" alt="Analysis" width="200">